 LITA is unlike other ALA divisions in that it has a fairly flat hierarchy.
 You can ask questions of any officer on the board, including the president, and feel free to show up to any meetings unless they are explicitly closed.

-The board structure and duties are here.
+Learn more about board structure and duties.
 The board consists of

 - Executive Director

 - Parliamentarian (ex-officio, Chair of the Bylaws and Organization Committee)

 Be sure to read, or at least skim, the Bylaws and Manual, especially the sections on committees and interest groups.
 Not everything in the Bylaws or Manual is correct or up-to-date, so make sure to double check normal practice with someone else.